 Construction of the DMPRC and its associated support facilities at the K21 site would result in the displacement of approximately 1.5 million cubic yards of soil as a part of earthmoving and cut-and-fill operation for both the construction of the range itself (to include grubbing for roads and trails) and the trenching for the underground utility lines to support it.
 Construction would also include the clearing of up to approximately 1,800 acres of trees, brush and shrubs (i.e., tree clearing), although trees would only be thinned in most wetland areas.
 Construction may result in the migration of airborne or waterborne soil particles and POLs onto adjacent lands and streams, which contribute to sedimentation of off-site areas and interfere with pollination of adjacent vegetation.
 In addition, the loss of the existing native vegetation during the construction, operation, and maintenance of the new DMPRC would result in a change in both species composition and abundance in this alternative area; plant and animal species that typically thrive in the forested area, for example, would diminish and species that thrive in more open areas would flourish.
 If this alternative were chosen, efforts would be made during the design process to reduce the number of targets and the maneuver lane area, which would result in fewer water crossings and less earth moving and vegetative removal.
-In addition, efforts would be made to leave as much trees and other vegetation as possible, especially in wetland and stream areas, while still achieving line of sight requirements for the range.
+In addition, efforts would be made to leave as many trees and other vegetation as possible, especially in wetland and stream areas, while still achieving line of sight requirements for the range.
 Fort Benning would also consider minor adjustments to the footprint of the range, if possible, but not so that other ranges and operations are adversely impacted.

-Adherence to the Soil Erosion Control and Pollution Prevention Plan (SECP3), NPDES permit, and Section 404 Permit is required and will include measures to minimize impacts to soils and vegetation.
-The DMPRC construction requires the preparation, certification and submission of an SECP3; however, under the NPDES Permit, the approved SECP3 will be part of the Erosion, Sedimentation and Pollution Control Plan (Plan).
-Some of the components of the Plan include a project description, soil information, changes to existing contours, existing drainage patterns, best management practices and locations, detailed drawings, and a construction schedule.
-As part of the Plan under the NPDES construction permit, Spill Prevention, Control and Countermeasure (SPCC) Plan measures are required during construction activities to prevent and/or minimize spill/release from hazardous materials into ground surfaces.
-Best management practices (BMPs) likely to be included in the Plan are silt fencing, rock check dams, and erosion control blankets.
-During construction, the NPDES permit also requires monitoring of turbidity (sediments) in adjacent surface water bodies.
-These, and other, BMPs would help minimize the adverse effects of this alternative; however, the potential for moderate adverse effects to soils and significant adverse effects to vegetation would still remain.
+Adherence to the Erosion, Sedimentation and Pollution Control Plan (ESPCP), NPDES permit, and Section 404 Permit is required and will include measures to minimize impacts to soils and vegetation.
+The DMPRC construction requires the preparation, certification and submission of an ESPCP as part of the NPDES Permit.
+Some of the components of the ESPCP include a project description, soil information, changes to existing contours, existing drainage patterns, best management practices and locations, detailed drawings, and a timeline or construction schedule.
+As part of the ESPCP under the NPDES construction permit, Spill Prevention, Control and Countermeasure (SPCC) Plan measures are required during construction activities to prevent and/or minimize spill/release from hazardous materials into ground surfaces.
+During construction, the NPDES permit would require daily, weekly, and monthly inspections and reports, as well as the monitoring of turbidity (sediments) in adjacent surface water bodies.

+There should not be an increase of more than 25 nephelometric turbidity units between water samples taken upstream of the project area those taken downstream.
+This would help minimize the adverse effects of this alternative; however, the potential for moderate adverse effects to soils and significant adverse effects to vegetation would still remain.